Lincoln-Berry General Store: Legacy

 At the first of the Lincoln–Douglas debates in Ottawa, Illinois, on August 21, 1858, Stephen Douglas derided Lincoln for operating a "grocery", a euphemism for a tavern.

 Lincoln told customers when the quality of a particular product was not very good, and according to local legend, Lincoln once took 6 cents too much from a customer and walked three miles to return the money.
 Lincoln's work as an everyman's store clerk and trustworthy business owner helped lead to his nickname as "Honest Abe".

 The 1930 film Abraham Lincoln features Lincoln's time as a storekeeper at the Lincoln-Berry store during the first act.

 The 1933–1934 Chicago World's Fair included a replica building exhibit of the Lincoln-Berry store.

 A 1928 Frank Schoonover painting of Lincoln working in the store is on display in the Norman Rockwell Museum.

 The opening scene of the 1939 film Young Mr. Lincoln is set in the Lincoln-Berry store.
+The store is also referenced in the 2010 fiction novel Abraham Lincoln, Vampire Hunter.